 Rule Out Illness Or Injury As A Reason For Not Eating

 The best answer to “how to get a picky dog to eat,” unfortunately, might be to take the dog to the vet for a check-up.
 It’s important to rule out illness or injury if your dog starts displaying less interest in food, particularly if the loss of appetite is sudden or if you see other signs of distress (such as a sensitive stomach, throwing up, or diarrhea).

 We Love To Turn Picky Eater Dogs Into Healthy Eaters

-Since 2014, we’ve been converting picky eater dogs into healthy eaters, thanks to our tasty and nutritious dog food toppers and dog treats.
+Since 2014 we’ve been converting picky eater dogs into healthy eaters, thanks to our tasty and nutritious, fresh dog food toppers and dog treats.

-For your convenience, we offer a flexible dog food toppers and treats subscription deliver service.
-When you sign up for a subscription (which can include dog food toppers and/or teats), you receive 25% off your first order and 10% off all future orders.
+For your convenience, we offer a flexible dog food toppers and treats subscription delivery service.
+When you sign up for a subscription, which can include dog food toppers and/or dog treats, you'll receive 25% off your first order and 10% off all future orders.
 You can easily change or cancel your dog food subscription at any time.